-GOLDEN BEACH - SUNNY ISLES - HAULOVER BEACH PARK, MIAMI-DADE COUNTY, R1-R26.7
+Golden Beach - Sunny Isles - Haulover Beach Park, Miami-Dade County, R1- R26.7

-This is a 5.1-mile segment of critically eroded beach between the Broward-Dade County line and Baker's Haulover Cut/Inlet.
-Restoration and nourishment have been conducted in Sunny Isles (R7-R20) and Haulover Beach Park (R20-R26.7) as part of the federally-authorized Miami-Dade County Shore Protection Project, and the project history for this segment of shoreline is described in Table 15.
+This is a 5.1-mile segment of critically eroded beach between the Broward-Dade county line and Baker's Haulover Cut/Inlet.
+Restoration and nourishment have been conducted in Sunny Isles (R7-R20) and Haulover Beach Park (R20-R26.7) as part of the federally authorized Miami-Dade CountyShore Protection Project.
+The project history for this segment of shoreline is described in Table 15.

 The Sunny Isles segment of the project is authorized until 2038.
-The critically eroded beaches within Golden Beach (R1-R7) receive sand from spreading of the adjacent nourishment projects.
+The critically eroded beaches within